Quentinrbd/Quentinrbd/README.md

 ### Hi there 👋
-I'm Quentin Ribardière a front-end developper junior.
+I'm Quentin Ribardière, a front-end developper junior.
 I love learning and creating new things. 🚀

 👨‍💻 Web dev
 ⚽ Sport